lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-iOS-TableView.md

 ### Three Protocols

 The adapter implements three protocols:  `UITableViewDataSource`, `UITableViewDelegate` and `TransactionListTransformerOutput` .
 Each protocol has been implemented as an extension.
-This is a great practice because it reduces the scope of where the reader will find the protocol implementations and allows the compiler to place messages about missing implementations in the same scope.
+This is a great practice because it reduces the scope of the protocol implementations and allows the compiler to more accurately place messages about missing implementations .

 The only thing that the extensions do not implement is the data and this is left to the class.